felixchenfy/DQN_SwingUpPendulum/readme.md

 # Introction
 ## Intro
-* The goal of the game is to swing up a pendulum and keep it inverted.
+* The goal of the game is to swing up a pendulum (Swing-Up Pendulum) and keep it inverted (Inverted Pendulum).
 * User or AI player could input 3 types of torque (zero, positive, negative) by pressing "j" or "k".
 * The GUI of the game utilizes the "tkinter" library.
 The motion of link is solved from Eular-Lagrange Equations.
 * The AI of this game uses a reinforcement learning algorithm called Deep Q-network.
 It's an modified version of the original Q-learning algorithm by using **Neural Network** to evaluate the quality of taking action A at state S, and thus to know the best action to take.
 Two extra techniques called **Experience Replay** and **Fixed Q-targets** are also included for updating neural netork's weights.